APR: Accreditation in Public Relations

 The questions on the APR examination are drawn from the enduring principles of public relations, including RPIE (Research, Planning, Implementation and Evaluation), ethics and law, crisis communication management and current issues in public relations.

-After the Panel Presentation, panel recommends whether or not the candidate can be advanced to the computer-based Examination.
-Once approved, the candidate is able to take the Examination at their convenience at any Prometric Testing Center.
+After the panel presentation, panelists recommend to the UAB whether or not the candidate can advance to the computer-based examination.
+Once the UAB approves, the candidate is able to take the examination at his or her convenience at any Prometric Testing Center.